racheldunn/vaccination-rates-datajam-team4/README.md

 ## Major Findings

+1. Indigenous communities were negatively correlated with vaccination rates
-1. Percenatge of detached houses negatively correlated with vaccine coverage.
+2. Percenatge of detached houses negatively correlated with vaccine coverage.
-2. Percentage of population being Chinese is also negatively correlated with vaccine coverage.
+3. Percentage of population being Chinese is also negatively correlated with vaccine coverage.
-3. The biggest predictor of vaccine coverage is % population with < high school education.
+4. The biggest predictor of vaccine coverage is % population with < high school education.

 ## Discussions